pantheon-systems/documentation/source/partials/drush-compatibility.md

 | 6      | 5.3.0+     | December 2015| Compatible but no longer supported    |<span style="color:red">❌ </span> |<span style="color:red">❌ </span>|
 | 5     | 5.2.0+    | May 2015 | Compatible but no longer supported    |<span style="color:red">❌ </span>  |<span style="color:red">❌ </span> |

-Drush 11 is not available through `pantheon.yml`.
+*Drush 11 is not available through `pantheon.yml`.
 Drush 11 can only be used through a [site-local installation](#site-local-drush-usage).

-For more information, refer to our guide on [Upgrading PHP Versions](/php-versions).s
+For more information, refer to our guide on [Upgrading PHP Versions](/php-versions).